aaronwmorris/indi-allsky/docs/asi676mc-frame-repair.md

 - rejected or unused evidence and plain-language warnings; and
 - whether the result effectively matches the current configuration within a deliberately small tolerance.

+A preliminary threshold result instead shows current and suggested detection values, each observed safe interval, population and adjacency evidence, and a prominent instruction to review Image Settings and rerun.
+The repair-value table and **Apply values and reload** action are hidden for this outcome.

 The downloadable text report is generated for the integrated workflow.
 It records the evidence source, quality assessment, values, comparison with the